Course Title: Facilitate e-learning

-- outline your chosen e-learning program and learner characteristics
+- outlining your chosen e-learning program and learner characteristics

-- confirm technical requirements for your e-learning program
+- confirming technical requirements for your e-learning program

 - trial and confirm your e-learning portal/resources for functionality

-- develop a delivery plan for the program
+- developing a delivery plan for the program

-Task 2: Organise, facilitate and review two (2) e-learning sessions
+Task 2: Organise and facilitate two (2) e-learning sessions

 From task 1, you are to deliver two e-learning sessions aligned to your e-learning program plan, you must: